Blog Hero

 Sight preserved, life uninterrupted

 Clinical data show patients who pair yearly exams with tight glucose control, smoke‑free living, and eye‑healthy nutrition are significantly less likely to progress to advanced retinopathy or wet AMD.
 The payoff shows up daily: clear print, confident night driving, and the freedom to recognize faces across a room.
 If 12 months have slipped by—or if any warning sign appears—book the appointment now.
-Protecting vision is one part exam, one part daily habit, and every part worth the effort.
+Protecting vision is one part exam, one part daily habit, and every part is worth the effort.

 If you haven’t scheduled your annual eye exam, now is a great time to call us and do so – we look forward to caring for your vision!